BrachystochroneSD/dotscripts/twitch/README.md

 This is a simple script that use the twitch api to access streams on twitch without:
   + Open a Browser
-  + Acceding the Twitch website
+  + Go to the Twitch website by typing on the address bar or clicking on your bookmark
-  + Mute all the crap on the front page of the website
+  + Mute all the crap video that autostart on the front page of twitch
-  + Vewing all the shitty ads on the site
+  + See all the shitty ads
-  + Lost 20 minutes of your life doing useless thing just to check if your favorite streamer is live.
+  + Lost 2 minutes of your life just to check if your favorite streamer is live.

-All you have to do is run one of the two script
+All you have to do is run this script with one of the two options
-  + twitchlive: if you want to check the list of your favorite streamer
+  + twitchscript --live: if you want to check the list of your favorite streamer that are online
-  + twitchgames: If you want to check the stream on for a certain game.
+  + twitchscript --game: If you want to check the stream on for a certain game.

 # Dependencies:
   + Bash 4